 In the event of a dispute only a court can decide what is reasonable.

-You may be required to make reasonable adjustments to the physical features of your premises to ensure your services are accessible to disabled people.
+You may be required to make reasonable adjustments to the physical features of your business property to ensure your services are accessible to disabled people.
 How to overcome physical barriers to access.